akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 Usage
 -----

-The cronjobs are launched with the usual `akeneo` user so you can see the crontab using the following command:
+The cronjobs are launched with the usual `akeneo` user.
+You can see the crontab using the following command:

 .. code-block:: bash